linode/docs/docs/security/ssl/how-to-provide-encrypted-access-to-resources-using-ssl-certificated-on-nginx.md

 ## Install Nginx With SSL Support

 Before proceeding, ensure that you've compiled nginx with support for SSL.
-The [nginx installation guides](/docs/websites/nginx/) in the Linode Library provide a more comprehensive explanation on compiling nginx.
+The [nginx installation guides](/docs/websites/nginx/) provide a more comprehensive explanation on compiling nginx.
 Follow the appropriate guide for the Linux distribution you deployed and be aware of the following considerations:

 -   If you compiled nginx from source code obtained from the upstream, ensure that the `--with-http_ssl_module` argument is added to the `./configure` command as specified in these documents.
 -   If you installed nginx using your system's package management tools, make sure that the package is built with SSL support.